munjal002/ML-model-for-BreastCancerDataset/README.md

 # ML-model-for-BreastCancerDataset
-This is Logistic regression machine learning model for Breast cancer dataset
+These are classification machine learning models for Breast cancer dataset.